MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-yaml.md

 In this article, you'll learn about the source code files of a canvas app.

-We use YAML as our language.
-There are already a large number of editors, tools, and libraries for manipulating YAML.
-YAML is also human-readable.
+We use Power FX + YAML as our language for Power Apps Source Code.
+YAML is friendly for humans to read, and there are already a large number of editors, tools, and libraries for manipulating YAML.

 >[NOTE]
 > We support only a restricted subset of YAML.
 Only the constructs described in this document are supported.